Hebrews 8:7

 For if that first covenant had been faultless, then would no place have been sought for a second.

-For if that first agreement had been as good as possible, there would have been no place for a second.
+For if the first one had been without fault, then there would have been no place for this second one.

 Douay-Rheims Bible